In high seasonA cozy, child friendly furnished holiday home in a quiet location.

 Beds are made on arrival.

-Arrival and departure on Saturday (rental per week).
+Arrival and departure in high season on Friday (rental per week).

 • Check-in: 15:00

 • Parties/events not allowed